answeraidev/retell-backend-node-demo/README.md

 To ues these features, follow these steps:

-1. Uncomment `RegisterTwilioApi(this.app)` in `src/server.ts` file to set up Twilio voice webhook.
+1. Uncomment twilio client initialization and `RegisterTwilioApi(this.app)` in `src/server.ts` file to set up Twilio voice webhook.
 What this does is that every time a number of yours in Twilio get called, it would call this webhook which internally calls the `register-call` API and sends the correct audio websocket address back to Twilio, so it can connects with Retell to start the call.

 2. Put your ngrok ip address into `.env.development`, it would be something like `https://dc14-2601-645-c57f-8670-9986-5662-2c9a-adbd.ngrok-free.app`.